zomnium/garphql-spec/README.md

 ## Getting Started

-GraphQL consists of a type system, query language and execution semantics, static validation, and type introspection, each outlined below.
-To guide you through each of these components, we've written an example designed to illustrate the various pieces of GraphQL.
+GarphQL consists of a type system, query language and execution semantics, static validation, and type introspection, each outlined below.
+To guide you through each of these components, we've written an example designed to illustrate the various pieces of GarphQL.

-This example is not comprehensive, but it is designed to quickly introduce the core concepts of GraphQL, to provide some context before diving into the more detailed specification or the [GraphQL.js](https://github.com/graphql/graphql-js) reference implementation.
+This example is not comprehensive, but it is designed to quickly introduce the core concepts of GarphQL, to provide some context before diving into the more detailed specification or the [GraphQL.js](https://github.com/graphql/graphql-js) reference implementation.

-The premise of the example is that we want to use GraphQL to query for information about characters and locations in the original Star Wars trilogy.
+The premise of the example is that we want to use GarphQL to query for information about characters and locations in the original Star Wars trilogy.

 ### Type System

-At the heart of any GraphQL implementation is a description of what types of objects it can return, described in a GraphQL type system and returned in the GraphQL Schema.
+At the heart of any GarphQL implementation is a description of what types of objects it can return, described in a GarphQL type system and returned in the GarphQL Schema.

 For our Star Wars example, the [starWarsSchema.ts](https://github.com/graphql/graphql-js/blob/main/src/__tests__/starWarsSchema.ts)